RationalityEnhancementGroup/todolistAPI/README.md

-This is the server for our future Complice experiments with Workflowy task lists.
+This is the code for an API which, given a task list, assigns values to tasks and schedules them.
+This will be used in future CompliceX experiments with Workflowy task lists.

 # Local usage